 Jonathan E. Farnham, Brigadier General (Ret) of the Vermont National Guard delivered the Keynote address and his comments were well received by all in attendance.
 The general along with Russ Mills, Chairman, of the Manchester County Club's Board of Trustees and Dalton Blackwell, Director of Operations for Plasan North America, the tournament's title sponsor, presented the First Annual Manchester Country Club Vermont Wounded Warrior Service plaque to Wounded Warrior, Brent Filson, Captain(Ret) U.S. Marine Corps.

 While the 2012 Vermont Wounded Warrior Golf Tournament was never meant to be a fund-raising event, the Committee is pleased to announce that the Vermont Veterans Home of Bennington was given a check for $8,000.
-The Dodge House of Rutland

 The $16,000 in donations to these organizations would not have happened had it not been for the over-whelming support from sponsors and over 70 tee sign contributors.